-On this page, we've gathered together the best 5G deals on the hottest handsets - whether you're buying 5G phones in the US or the UK.
+Welcome to our roundup of the best 5G deals around.
+On this page, we've gathered together the best 5G tariffs on the hottest handsets - whether you're buying 5G phones in the US or the UK.

 Our 5G deals are constantly updated with our easy-to-use and widgets which you can see below.
 These deals will change on a regular basis, so do check back if you can't find what you want.

 All the major brands now have 5G phones available including Apple with the iPhone 12 series, Google with the Pixel 5 and 4a 5G and OnePlus with its various handsets including the latest OnePlus 9 series.

 Samsung still leads the way in terms of quantity with a full range of 5G phones now on the market including last year's Note 20 and Galaxy S20 series (and the newer S20 FE 5G variant) plus the Galaxy S21 series.
 There are plenty of 5G phones from other brands such as Xiaomi, Oppo, Redmi and Realme, too.

 Oppo is certainly a name on the rise and it has just launched the Oppo Find X3 Series in the UK on Three and EE - those handsets are definitely worth checking out.
 Oppo is the sister company to OnePlus and is already getting a good reputation for quality phones.

 OnePlus is shortly to follow up last year's mid-range OnePlus Nord launch with the OnePlus Nord 2, while Samsung will introduce new foldable phones soon too, probably the Galaxy Z Fold 3 and Galaxy Z Flip 3.